 This blog was written for a seminar series on Fear hosted by the School of Regulation and Governance, Australian National University, Dec 2017.

-During the past five years when I worked as Community Engagement Coordinator for Lock The Gate Alliance, I had the honour of working with Australian communities resisting unconventional gasfields and coalmines.
+During the years when I worked as Community Engagement Coordinator for Lock The Gate Alliance, I had the honour of working with Australian communities resisting unconventional gasfields and coalmines.
 Prior to this, while working in Health Promotion, I had explored how complexity and network theory can be used to generate collective responses to problems – learning that proved valuable as we scaled up mass-movement dynamics in the Gasfield Free Northern Rivers campaign.

 Lock the Gate Alliance (LTGA) derives power from the collaboration of farmers, environmentalists and First Nations people.
 It is a national network-of-networks that supports local groups and regional alliances that are self-organised, autonomous, and bear their own names.
 The observations I share here are not representative of LTGA, but rather my reflections on the sustained outbreaks of collective courage we see in the movement, and their relationship to fear.

 By this I don’t just mean dramatic civil resistance that may express itself in blockades, but innumerable, and undramatic acts of gritty persistence across the country.
 It takes enormous courage for Acland farmers to continue resisting New Hope Coal’s mine, when, having been promised that the expansion would not go ahead, the Campbell Newmann government performed a backflip – after New Hope’s parent company donated $950,000 to the Liberal National Party.
 These are David v Goliath struggles: small communities against mining giants and their friends in government.

 Social movements are an interesting lens through which to explore fear.
 In social movements, fear is always present, but the experience of fear can be transformed to such a degree that extraordinary acts of courage become possible.